|

 12 continues in the same vain as Peter in his second letter.

-You might think that Jude had just read Peter’s letter.
+You might think that Jude had just read Peter’s letter or vise

 Jude says that these men eat at your love feasts, “eating with